Adwan Rebellion: Sultan Adwan's attack

 Becoming fearful of the consequences of Tal's trial, Sultan Adwan decided to strike first.
 He advanced on Amman in full force, and occupied two gendarmerie outposts, at the western entrances to the capital along the Amman-Jerusalem road.

 Unlike the previous time, Peake's forces were well prepared.
 Adwani forces were defeated in a fierce battle and put to flight.
 The prisoners, taken among the attackers, were banished to the Hejaz, while Sultan and his sons fled to Syria, seeking refuge in Jabal al-Druze under the protection of Sultan al-Atrash.

 Aftermath

 By March 1924, Sharif Hussein granted a general pardon permitted all Adwan exiles to return home upon his declaration that he was the new caliph.
+Sultan and Majid would both return to Trandjordan, with Majid later becoming a close advisor to Emir Abdullah until his death in 1946.
 Both Kura and Adwan rebellions made Abdullah understand the basic need for an effective armed force, even if such force was under British, rather than Arab command.

 Some tribal unrests continued to simmer in the country for a few years after the suppression of Adwan insurrection.
 In 1926, the government had to send a force to suppress a rebellion in Wadi Musa, where the villagers refused to pay taxes and seized and looted the local gendarmerie post and government house.